open-quantum-safe/oqs-demos/locust/README.md

 1) Be sure to have [docker installed](https://docs.docker.com/install).
 2) Run `docker build -t oqs-locust:0.0.1 .` to create a post quantum-enabled Locust docker image.
+3) In order to configure endpoints and their weight, modify the file [scerarios/locusfile.py](scenarios/locustfile.py), more information can be found in [USAGE.md](USAGE.md)
-3) To verify all components perform quantum-safe operations, first start the container with docker compose
+4) To verify all components perform quantum-safe operations, first start the container with docker compose

 ```LOGGER_LEVEL=DEBUG HOST=https://qsc-nginx.discovery.hi.inet:4433 docker compose  up --scale master=1 --scale worker=8```
 4) Connect to the locust web interface at `http://localhost:8189` and start a load test.